python-windrose/windrose/README.md

 Windrose is a Python library to manage wind data, draw windroses (also known as polar rose plots), and fit Weibull probability density functions.

 The initial use case of this library was for a technical report concerning pollution exposure and wind distributions analyzes.
-Data from local pollution measures and meteorologic informations from various sources like Meteo-France were used to generate a pollution source wind rose.
+Data from local pollution measures and meteorologic information from various sources like Meteo-France were used to generate a pollution source wind rose.

 It is also used by some contributors for teaching purpose.